ibm-cloud-docs/openshift/ts-storage-file-nonroot-nfs-mount.md

     ```
     {: screen}

 2. Add persistent storage to your app by creating a persistent volume claim (PVC).
 This example uses the `ibmc-file-bronze` storage class.
-To review available storage classes, run `oc get storageclasses`.
+To review available storage classes, run `oc get sc`.

     ```yaml
     apiVersion: v1